cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 Out[21]: 0.33
 ```

 The same as in Excel.
 But, when rounding in one shot a whole column of a data set in the package Pandas, we would use a method, `.round(decimals=2)`.
-The package Pandas uses methods almost everywhere.
+Pandas uses methods almost everywhere.
 Since this is data-oriented course, which makes frequent use of Pandas, this is worth to remember.
 When in doubt, check which the right approach by googling, or use the cheatsheets of this course.

 ## Homework